codelingo/docs/docs/concepts/flows_deprecated.md

 ![Review Confirm Flow](../img/review_confirm_flow.jpg)

-Further customization of this Flow might include categorizing the issues and keeping track of which Tenets where kept and discarded.
+Further customization of this Flow might include categorizing the issues and keeping track of which Specs where kept and discarded.

 ### Crash Report Flow